happy6861707079/SGI_GT/README.md

 pptpucode_comment.txt  - a commented disassembly of the text port (tp) microcode from the GM PROM

+ppdiagucode_comment.txt - a commented disassembly of the pp diagnostics microcode

 ppdasm  - an awk script to disassemble pp microcode

 ge4dasm  - an awk script to disassemble ge4 microcode